 Fortunately, they were released and allowed to return to their reservation in 1868 when the cost of feeding them became too much for the government.
 Tragically, only 12,000 of the tribe had survived and it took the Navajos until 1930 to increase their population and restore their livestock industry.

-It was the Chief blanket that began the Classic Period of Navajo weaving.
+It was the Chiefs blanket that began the Classic Period of Navajo weaving.
 But the rise of the railroad in the 1880s changed traditional Navajo life forever.
-The Navajo Chief blanket was quickly replaced by cheap manufactured blankets that came by train from Pennsylvania (Pendleton).
+The Navajo Chiefs blanket was quickly replaced by cheap manufactured blankets that came by train from Pennsylvania (Pendleton).

 As the 20th century approached, Indian traders set up outposts of goods which provided a stimulus to the Navajos and a new market for their weaving.